DESIGN . BUILD . INTEGRATE

 SREC supply will increase in the coming years.
 As solar panel prices fall, solar will become more affordable and more popular.
 As more solar systems are installed, more SRECs will be available on the market.
 Additionally, as credit markets continue to improve, more large projects will become financeable and built, resulting in more SRECs.
 Both of these trends will put downward pressure on SREC prices.

 SREC demand will also increase in the coming years.
 The demand for SRECs in a given state is set by RPS legislation that determines the overall number of SRECs energy suppliers are required to acquire each year, and this number quickly increases year over year in every state with an RPS.
-Because SRECs are a compliance commodity, if there are more SRECs supplied than demanded in a given state market, the pricing for excess SRECs will likely be equivalent to pricing seen on voluntary SREC markets, which today trade at $15-$30 per credit.
+Because SRECs are a compliance commodity, if there are more SRECs supplied than demanded in a given state market, the pricing for excess SRECs will likely be equivalent to pricing seen on voluntary SREC markets.

 Because of these factors, SREC values can vary dramatically from state to state.
 To find out more information about the requirements in your state, please visit www.dsireusa.org.